 This month’s top story: New bid strategies for Audience ads

 Automated bidding on the Microsoft Advertising Network provides you with flexible offerings to meet your advertising goals.
-We’re excited to share that we’ve now added Maximize Conversions and Target Cost per Acquisition (CPA) as a new bidding strategy for all markets where Microsoft Audience Network is available.
+We’re excited to share that we’ve now added Maximise Conversions and Target Cost per Acquisition (CPA) as a new bidding strategy for all markets where Microsoft Audience Network is available.

-Maximize Conversions and Target CPA are grouped as one bidding strategy.
+Maximise Conversions and Target CPA are grouped as one bidding strategy.

 Campaigns with less than 30 conversions per month are likely to see higher volatility, and these bids are exclusively managed on Microsoft Advertising (i.e., not compatible with third-party or in-house bidding).

 We’ve made plenty of automated bidding enhancements to our entire Microsoft Advertising platform as well, including significant improvements to conversion prediction model accuracy and to initial performance while the bidding strategies are still learning.
 For more information on auto bidding, visit our help site and learn more about how to Let Microsoft Advertising manage your bids with bid strategies.

 Test your UET functionality for conversion goals and audience targeting